 Employment & Auditions

-Cincinnati Opera is seeking candidates for the position of Senior Manager, Individual Gifts.
-This is a full-time, salaried, exempt position that reports to the Director of Development and works with all members of the Development Department and many members of the Opera staff.
+Cincinnati Opera is seeking candidates for the position of Manager, Individual Gifts to join the development department team and work with all members of the Opera’s staff.

-The Development Department includes four functional areas: annual giving, major and planned giving, institutional giving, and events.
-The ideal candidate will be a highly proactive, hands-on, and effective fundraiser who is comfortable working directly with and soliciting donations from individuals and some family foundations for annual gifts.
+Cincinnati Opera’s development department includes four functional areas: annual giving, major and planned giving, institutional giving, and events.
+The ideal candidate will be a highly proactive, hands-on and effective fundraiser who is comfortable working directly with and soliciting donations from individuals and some family foundations for annual gifts.
+This position reports to the Director of Development.

 Primary Responsibilities Include

-- Manage all aspects of Cincinnati Opera’s individual giving program including direct mail, online campaigns, Guild, major donors, family foundations, and Center Stage Board Associates (CSBA).
+- Develop and execute comprehensive donor-centric solicitation plans for Opera’s individual giving program including: direct mail, online campaigns, major donors, family foundations, Opera Guild, and Center Stage Board Associates (CSBA).

-- Manage the work of all volunteer members of the Major Donor committee.
+- Act as staff liaison for the volunteer members of the Major Donor Board committee.

-- Manage design projects for all Development Department fundraising materials.
+- Manage department’s web content and design of fundraising materials.

 - Work with the Manager of the New-Century Campaign and the Director of Development to conduct donor research on an annual basis.